wavemaker/docs/website/blog/2021-12-08-wavemaker9x-end-of-support.md

 ## How WaveMaker will help you with the update?

 Updating Angular is not relatively straightforward.
-However, our developers at WaveMaker have worked hard to make it a little easier for you.
+However, our developers at WaveMaker have made it a little easier for you.
 When you initiate an update, WaveMaker takes care of the major part behind the scenes.

 Even so, if you have included customizations, i.e., adding custom JavaScript code, you'll have to check and accept changes manually by verifying every single customization that runs through the process.
 This approach is taken care of by the [inspection framework](/learn/app-development/dev-integration/inspection-framework/) that we explicitly developed to guide you through the migration process.
 Further to this, you can reach out to our support team for more assistance.